[Last updated 8th November, 2018]

 What is the FODMAP Reintroduction Plan or Challenge Phase?

 It’s also known as the Challenge Phase, Reintroduction Phase, or Challenge Protocol.
-The terms reintroduce and challenge (or re-challenge) are used interchangeably.
+The terms reintroduce and challenge (or re-challenge) are typically used interchangeably.

 Following this plan enables you to discover what exact FODMAPs trigger your IBS symptoms.
 By the end you should have a great understanding of what foods you can and cannot tolerate, and in what quantities.